Koss86/tokyobash/README.md

   command clear
 }
 ```
-Then replace 'path/to/tokyobash/binary' above with the acutal path to the compiled tokyobash.c binary.

-Save then restart your terminal!
 ## Known Issues
 If another program, like git, alters the font color it will be reset back to default until the next prompt prints.